Large Multimodal Model Compression via Efficient Pruning and Distillation at AntGroup: Related Works

 \textbf{Large Multimodal Model.} Advancements in LMMs, such as BLIP-2's use of frozen FlanT5 models for visual features extraction~\cite{li2023blip}, MiniGPT-4's integration of a visual encoder with Vicuna LLM and ChatGPT captions~\cite{zhu2023minigpt}, and LLaVA's combination of a visual encoder output with LLaMA~\cite{li2023llava}, have significantly enhanced vision-language tasks.
 Additionally, mPLUG-Owl introduces a modular training paradigm that surpasses MiniGPT-4 and LLaVA in understanding instructions and visuals~\cite{ye2023mplug}.
 Our company's current version of AntGMM adopts a structure based on BLIP-2, and we are exploring other approaches and employing various techniques to improve our service quality.

-\textbf{Large Model Compression.} Large model compression techniques include network pruning~\cite{frantar2023sparsegpt,sun2023simple,ma2023llmpruner}, knowledge distillation~\cite{liang2023homodistil,shridhar2023distilling,gu2023knowledge}, and quantization~\cite{dettmers2022llm,liu2023llm,xiao2023smoothquant}, supplemented by methods like early exit~\cite{del2023skipdecode} and dynamic token reduction~\cite{del2023skipdecode}.
-Our research focuses on language model pruning, particularly structural pruning and distillation.
-Structural pruning, involving the removal of entire filters for hardware efficiency, utilizes various methods like l1-dependent pruning~\cite{zafrir2021prune}, first-order importance estimation~\cite{hou2020dynabert}, and Hessian-based estimation~\cite{ma2023llmpruner,wang2019eigendamage}.
-Concerning the pruning unit in structural pruning, some works consider the entire layer~\cite{fan2019reducing} as the minimal unit, while others regard multi-head attention~\cite{voita2019analyzing} or the feed-forward layers~\cite{mccarley2019structured} as the fundamental structures for pruning.
-We adopt a multi-stage approach to reduce redundancy across various levels.
+\textbf{Large Model Compression.} Large model compression techniques encompass network pruning~\cite{frantar2023sparsegpt,sun2023simple,ma2023llmpruner}, knowledge distillation~\cite{liang2023homodistil,shridhar2023distilling,gu2023knowledge}, quantization~\cite{dettmers2022llm,liu2023llm,xiao2023smoothquant}, and are enhanced by strategies like early exit~\cite{del2023skipdecode} and dynamic token reduction~\cite{del2023skipdecode}.
+Our work zeroes in on language model pruning, with a spotlight on structural pruning and distillation.
+Structural pruning, which targets the elimination of filters for hardware efficiency, draws on methods such as l1-dependent pruning~\cite{zafrir2021prune}, first-order importance estimation~\cite{hou2020dynabert}, and Hessian-based estimation~\cite{ma2023llmpruner,wang2019eigendamage}.
+In structural pruning, the debate over the pruning unit ranges from entire layers~\cite{fan2019reducing} to more granular structures like multi-head attention~\cite{voita2019analyzing} or feed-forward layers~\cite{mccarley2019structured}.
+We implement a multi-stage approach, aiming to diminish redundancy at multiple levels.